lwjohnst86/sasToolkit/README.md

 quicker to type of formatted documentation, use the table below for using "quick tags" that can be converted later.

+Table: Quick tags to use when writing up SAS comment documentation, which can be converted to the html tags by using the `sasQuickTags.sh` in my [git `bin` repo](github.com/lwjohnst86/bin).
+These html tags are used by DocItOut when creating the documentation.

 | Quick tag                                 | Converted html tag |
 |-------------------------------------------|--------------------|
 | \`\`word (two backticks)                  | \<code\>           |